top of page

 The letters will also advise you that you are responsible for any amount you fail to backup withhold and the penalties that may apply.

-Tip.
-The best practice is to get from the person you will be paying From W-9, Request for Taxpayer Identification Number and Certification, before paying them anything.
-This will avoid pressure to get the information at the end of the year so the 1099s can be filed by January 31.
+Best practice: Get the person you will be paying to give you Form W-9, Request for Taxpayer Identification Number and Certification, before paying them anything.
+This will accomplish 2 things.
+It will avoid pressure to get the information at the end of the year so the 1099s can be filed by January 31.
 It will also enable you to avoid the backup withholding problem for you and your worker.
-Telling workers about the 24% withholding rate might give them the incentive to cooperate.
+Telling workers about the 24% withholding rate might give them incentive to cooperate.